FedericoValentino/Robotics-Project-1/README.md

 `rosservice call /reset param1 param2 param3`</br>
 where *param1* is the new *x*, *param2* is the new *y* and *param3* is the new *theta*.

+We have also added a small node called `PoseResetter` that read the first data from the ground truth pose and reset the OdometryPublisher pose at that pose.
+This is to make sure that the robot starts from the correct position.

 ## Dynamic Reconfigure
 We also used dynamic reconfigure to reconfigure the integration method for computing the robot odometry.
 To call the dynamic reconfigure:</br>
 `rosrun rqt_reconfigure rqt_reconfigure`</br>